carpentries/lesson-transition/README.md

 from [the all-in-one infrastructure](https://github.com/carpentries/styles) (aka "The Lesson Template") to [the decoupled/centralised infrastructure](https://carpentries.github.io/sandpaper-docs) (aka "The Lesson Infrastructure").

+![A diagram showing the transition between the former lesson structure (styles) to the new lesson structure (workbench).
+It shows episodes flowing to episodes, extras flowing to learners and instructors, and figures, data, and files flowing to subfolders under episodes.
+Other folders are in grey with no arrows indicating that they are discarded.](fig/folder-flow.svg)

 The process works in the following steps:

 1. (manual step) create file named `program/lesson.R` (e.g. `swcarpentry/r-novice-gapminder.R`)
 1. provision template with [`establish-template.R`](establish-template.R)